nijibabulu/CTCAnalysis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-CTC analysis is a package for oru CTC RNA-sequencing analysis in the Giannakakou Lab.
+CTC analysis is a package for our CTC RNA-sequencing analysis in the Giannakakou Lab.

 ## Installation